 The proposed watering actions are summarised and prioritised in Table below.
 Table 10: Summary of priority watering actions

-Upper Broken Creek - priority 1a and 1b v vatering action Target reach: community than reaches 2 and 3.
-Reach 1: Reach 1 is a priority to receive environmental water in 2022-23 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
+Upper Broken Creek - priority 1a and 1b watering action Target reach: Reach 1: Reach 1 is a priority to re community than reaches 2 and 3. will provide environmental benefi Reach 1: Reach 1 is a priority to receive environmental water in 2023-24 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
 Reach 1 also supports a large permanent platypus population.
 Environmental water delivered to reach 1 will provide environmental benefits to reaches 2 and 3.
-Compliance point Waggarandall Weir Waggarandall Weir Potential watering action Upper Broken Creek spring low flow: 10 ML/day Note: the low flow may be reduced to 1-9 ML/day to accommodate available water resources Expected watering effects Inundate benthic surfaces arSuitable water quality (DO) i Inundate benthic surfaces and large wood located in the bottom of the channel which provides habitat for macroinvertebrates.
+Compliance point Waggarandall Weir Potential watering action Upper Broken Creek spring low flo Note: the low flow may be reduce ow: 10 ML/day d to 1-9 ML/day to accommodate a vailable water resources Expected watering effects Provides suitable water depth in the channel and good connection between weir pools for native fish and platypus.
+Inundate benthic surfaces and large wood located in the bottom of the channel which provides habitat for macroinvertebrates.
 Suitable water quality (DO) is maintained for native fish, platypus and macroinvertebrates.
-Environmental objectives Maintain self-sustaining pop Maintain conditions for self-sustaining populations of native fish.
+Flow may reach the lower Broken Creek and increase the opportunity for movement of aquatic biota between the waterways.
+Environmental objectives Maintain conditions for self-sustaining populations of native fish.
 Maintain self-sustaining populations of macroinvertebrates.
 Maintain the platypus population and support successful breeding and juvenile dispersal.
-Climate scenario variations Extreme dry Dry Average We Required · Volume (ML) 910 910 546 546 Assumption Flow of 10 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 10 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Flow of 10 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 10 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Flow of 6 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 6 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Flow of 6 ML/day for 91 days Limited or no operational release and unregulated flows.
-May require the release of 6 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir Rationale for delivery in 2022-23 If the spring low flow is not delivered operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality).
-This may have a negative impact on their health and recruitment.
-A low flow of 1-9 ML/day is expected to increase the availability of habitat suitable for native fish, platypus and macroinvertebrates.
-This will reduce risk of poor health and recruitment outcomes.
+Climate scenario variations Extreme dry Dry Average Wet Required Volume (ML) 910 910 546 546 Assumption Flow of 10 ML/day for 91 daysFlow of 10 ML/day for 91 daysFlow of 6 ML/day for 91 daysFlow of 6 ML/day for 91 days0-5 ML/day operational releases and limited or no unregulated flows.
+May require the release of 15 ML/day to achieve a passing flow of 10 ML/day at Waggarandall Weir0-5 ML/day operational releases and limited or no unregulated flows.
+May require the release of 15 ML/day to achieve a passing flow of 10 ML/day at Waggarandall WeirFlow of 6 ML/day for 91 days5-15 ML/day operational release and unregulated flows.
+May require the release of 6 Rationale for delivery in 2023-24 If the spring low flow is not delive and macroinvertebrates (water de A low flow of 1-9 ML/day is expec will reduce risk of poor health and red operational releases and unregue opth, connectivity and quality).
+This ted to increase the availability of ha I recruitment outcomes. ulated flows may only provide limite may have a negative impact on the ibitat suitable for native fish, platyp ed habitat for native fish, platypus ir health and recruitment. us and macroinvertebrates.
+This